lewinkoon/blog/content/about/index.md

 ---
-title: Biografía
+title: About me
-subtitle: Un pequeño resumen sobre mi persona
+subtitle: Meet the author of this digital garden
 layout: about
 resources:
 - name: intro